rsreeram17/NER_conll2003/README.md

 Most of the hyperparameters used are based on standard/general ways of starting the modelling exercise.

-**Embedding dimension for token embedding: 100**

-Started with 32, then 64 and then 100.
-This was a gradual increase based on the better performance of the model.

 **Batch size: 10,64,128,512,1024**

 1024 was used as the final batch size to faster the model running.
 There was a slight trade off on the the model performance here.